 A larger beach-nourishment project using sand dredged from Brazos Santiago Pass was completed on South Padre Island in early 2011.
-The width of the beach and volume of sand significantly increased at the SPI08 location, although there are still no dunes or vegetation in front of the seawall (fig. 17).
+The width of the beach and volume of sand significantly increased at the SPI08 location, although there are still no dunes or vegetation in front of the seawall (fig. 18).
 On the May 13, 2011, field trip, Port Isabel students observed that a 0.5-m scarp had formed at the shoreline.
 The students continued to monitor this site during the 2011-2012 academic year to determine whether the nourished beach would reach equilibrium.
 The shoreline position has since returned to the prenourishment position.
 After an initial significant decrease in beach volume (to prenourishment levels), volume on the back beach has increased steadily because of the installation of sand fences.
-As of May 2013, the sand fences remained in place, serving to trap sand in front of the seawall at this site, and vegetation has been planted on the incipient dunes.
+In May 2013, the sand fences remained in place, serving to trap sand in front of the seawall at this site, and vegetation has been planted on the incipient dunes.
 On the final field trip of the 2013-2014 academic year, a large push-up dune was present seaward of the vegetation line.
-Throughout the 2014-2015 academic year, this location has remained stable.
-Port Isabel students will continue to monitor this rapidly changing and chronically eroding location.
+Throughout the 2014-2015 academic year, this location had remained stable.

-Figure 17.
+Figure 18.
 Volume and shoreline changes at SPI08 on South Padre Island due to beach-nourishment projects and the installation of sand fences.